Combat Hopak: Ukraine

 In Ukraine, schools of Combat Hopak are present in most parts of country.
 Students of this martial art take part in tournaments in cossack free fighting, kickboxing, wrestling, and MMA formulas in Ukraine.

 Outside Ukraine

-It has schools in Poland, Canada, the United States, Germany, Portugal and China.
+It has schools in Poland, Canada, the United States, Germany, Portugal.

 Combat Hopak team was representing the style during Chungju World Martial Arts Festival in 2001.

 In 2019 representation of Combat Hopak toured France.

 Subtypes of Combat Hopak

 Combat Hopak can be trained in 4 ways: